Visibility of documents, spreadsheets, and presentations published to the web

 When you publish a chart to the web, the underlying data could be accessed even though it's not seen in chart.
 As a result, it's not recommended to publish a chart that is combined from individual data points with sensitive information.

 Private Google Docs, Sheets, and Slides published to the web

-You’re working on an event flyer in Google Docs that’s set to the “private” visibility option and shared only with a small committee of people.
+You’re working on an event flyer in Google Docs that’s set to the “private” link sharing option and shared only with a small committee of people.
 Just before the event, you publish your document to the web and post a link to your now published flyer on a variety of websites.
 Anyone who comes across the link can visit the published web version; however, only committee members you’ve invited to view or edit the private document will have access to the original.